Monday, March 4, 2024

 --A strong computer network with very minimal downtime

 Understanding how I work may help.
 I code HTML, ASP and JavaScript in Textpad, which is just an ordinary editor like Notepad, except for a few bells and whistles.
 I have an IIS local website where I build and test.
-Then I FTP the page(s), images, folders, individual files up to the server using an IP address.
+Then I FTP the page(s), images, folders, individual files up to the server.
 And I'm done.

 The first item on my list, Support for Classic Asp, cuts out a lot vendors.
 Most support Linux-based servers with cPanel interfaces for site handling.
 They also offer editors like WordPress, Wix, 10Web, Shopify, Website Builder and others that contain pre-designed templates and drag-and-drop features.
 You can get a site up quickly by choosing a template and editing text and images.

 Perfect if you're just beginning or if that is what you want.
-Most of these drop-and-drag editors make it difficult to almost impossible to add you own HTML, JavaScripts or customization.
+Most of these drop-and-drag editors make it difficult ... to almost impossible ... to add your own HTML, JavaScripts or customization.
 Though WordPress seems to be the best if you want to introduce your own changes.

 Hosting platforms tend to be either Linux or Windows.
 Linux is open-source, while Windows still has licensing which the vendor pays.
 As a result, sites built on Linux platforms are usually less expensive.
 When I checked, these hosting vendors did not offer classic ASP support: Hostinger, BlueHost, DreamHost, AccuWebHosting, Shopify, ScalaHosting.
 Note: there are many more vendors I did not check.
 I did find classic ASP support at GoDaddy and HostGator, but pricing was high at both, comparable to Network Solutions.